• Skip to primary navigation

 • 1 fresh jalapeño, finely diced (remove ribs & seeds for less heat)

-• 1 tsp Kosher salt, more or less to taste
+• 1 teaspoon Kosher salt, more or less to taste

 • fresh parsley or cilantro, for garnish